mrismanaziz/Reforestation/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## What did the mountain climber name his son?
+Cliff.